 Addressing the global climate crisis is on everyone’s minds — including at every major art and design show.
-As we become more aware of the impact of modern life on our planet, many interior designers are creating pieces that are eco-friendly and that champion environmentally friendly manufacturing.
+As we become more aware of the impact of modern life on our planet, many interior designers are creating pieces that are eco-friendly design pieces and that champion environmentally friendly manufacturing.
 Far from bland, uninspired pieces, the latest wave of sustainable collections favor organic materials and inventive natural components.

 Italian furniture brand Tacchini takes ‘locally sourced’ very seriously — all of its materials come from within an approximately 30-mile radius in order to keep pollution and energy consumption as low as possible.
 The Costela armchair, winner of the Milanese Compasso d’Oro industrial design award, uses natural materials that can be recycled.